ICT and Creative IT and Multimedia

 Computing and digital media skills are fundamental to allow our students to be successful in a modern working environment.
 We aim to prepare our students for their future by providing opportunities to develop their digital literacy, computational thinking and creative use of technology in order to equip them with the skills and knowledge needed for an ever-changing digital world.
 We provide students with the knowledge of how to use IT and the internet safely, and the understanding of the dangers of the digital world as well as how to protect themselves.

-Mrs S Lake
+Mrs S Bamford

 Our curriculum will: